msalas74/budgettracker/README.md

 ## TODO List

 * Modal to list items in a category.
+(Completed 7-31-16)
 * Loader icons while app is retrieving data from server.
 * Edit and Delete method.
 * Sorting list method.